brendanclarke/LXR/README.md

 ### Reporting Bugs

-If you encounter a bug, have an idea for a feature, or make something unusual with this firmware, please let us know on the (Discord server!)[https://discord.gg/sWjGWuavUX]
+If you encounter a bug, have an idea for a feature, or make something unusual with this firmware, please let us know on the [https://discord.gg/sWjGWuavUX](Discord server!)

 ---